Introduction: FDM 3D Printer Heating Bed Glass Sticking Coat

 This sticking coat is:

-- A renewable material.
+- A natural and renewable material.

 - Easy to set (and clean, after many prints).